Non-ionizing Radiation (EMFs)

 CATEGORY*: not classified

-USED IN: Microwaves, computers, cell phones, radio waves, lighting
+FOUND IN: Microwaves, computers, cell phones, radio waves, lighting

 THE GIST: Microwaves, radio waves, radar and radiation produced by electrical transmission are examples of radiation sources that generate electromagnetic fields (EMFs).
 Fluorescent lighting, computers and many other types of wired and wireless electronic equipment (such as cell phones) all create electromagnetic fields of varying strengths.
 Both the International Agency for Research on Cancer and the National Institute of Environmental Health Sciences EMF Working Group have classified EMF exposures as possible human carcinogens.
 Although there is no clear evidence linking breast cancer with non-ionizing radiation, one study showed a 60-percent increase in breast cancer risk among women of all ages living near high-voltage power lines.